 Let’s now dissect these variables in terms of meteorology and chemistry.
-The former two are purely chemicals and the latter two are meteorological variables.
+The former two are pure chemicals and the latter two are meteorological variables.
 What many air pollution modelers miss is the interaction between the meteorology and chemistry.
 Let’s see what it is.
-Although there are specifics of the each of the variables, all are commonly controlled by transport phenomenon, which is complex and in tern is controlled by several things.
-For example, complex surface structure such as mountainous terrain, roughness of the surface by forests, urban building, etc., etc. significantly impact on the transport of heat, moisture, momentum and chemical tracers.
-Although the heat and moisture fluxes are controlled by the land surface characteristics, for example, plants and water bodies, the transport of them significantly influence on both air temperature and cloud-clover.
+Although there are specifics of each of the variables, all are commonly controlled by the transport phenomenon, which is complex and the intern is controlled by several things.
+For example, a complex surface structure such as mountainous terrain, the roughness of the surface by forests, urban building, etc., etc. significantly impact on the transport of heat, moisture, momentum, and chemical tracers.
+Although the heat and moisture fluxes are controlled by the land surface characteristics, for example, plants and water bodies, and the transport influence on both air temperature and cloud cover.

-The NOx and VOCs are emitted by both human-activities and natural sources.
-Vehicular emissions, industrial emissions, biogenic emissions are the sources of NOx and VOCs, despite having other sources such as lightening, agri-pesticide sprays, etc. The main mechanism of the ozone formations is that the HO radicals in the troposphere reacts with VOCs (CO) to form peroxy (hydro-peroxy) radicals.
-These peroxy radicals reacts with NO to form and NO2 and this NO2 dissociates in the presence of sunlight to form nascent oxygen, which can easily combine with atmospheric oxygen molecule (O2) to form ozone.
+The NOx and VOCs are emitted by both human activities and natural sources.
+Vehicular emissions, industrial emissions, biogenic emissions are the sources of NOx and VOCs, despite having other sources such as lightning, agri-pesticide sprays, etc. The main mechanism of the ozone formations is that the HO radicals in the troposphere react with VOCs (CO) to form peroxy (hydro-peroxy) radicals.
+These peroxy radicals react with NO to form and NO2 and this NO2 dissociates in the presence of sunlight to form nascent oxygen, which can easily combine with an atmospheric oxygen molecule (O2) to form ozone.
 It looks simple but the chemistry is very complex and complexity increases with the meteorology as explained.
-In addition to this, the complexity is further increased by the sea-sprays at the Ocean surfaces as the these contain reactive halogenated compounds that tightly interact with the ozone itself and destroys.
+In addition to this, the complexity is further increased by the sea-sprays at the Ocean surfaces as these contain reactive halogenated compounds that tightly interact with the ozone itself and destroys.
 The whole chemistry is taught at my YouTube channel at https://www.youtube.com/channel/UC2RUKupzrKrgUceSr-8nw1g .
 Stay tuned at the channel for the periodic lecture videos.

 In a nutshell, while modeling the ozone, one has to keep in mind that the emission levels of the precursors, season, surface terrain, surface characteristics such as vegetation and roughness, water bodies and the most importantly the chemical mechanisms.
 Please stay tuned and subscribe my YouTube channel at https://www.youtube.com/channel/UC2RUKupzrKrgUceSr-8nw1g to walk you through all of these essentials.